 4. Meeting Basic Needs: the basic needs that everyone has in relationships are companionship, affection, and emotional support.
 People in healthy relationships are focused on meeting these as well as other special needs that the other person has, and they are willing to grow to be better at this.
 Read more about those needs here.

 5. Proportion of Positive Interactions: research shows that relationships are the most satisfying when there are quantitatively more positive interactions with the other person than negative.
-For some relationships there may be a large number of negative interactions, but as long as the number of positive interactions is a lot higher, satisfaction will remain high.
+For some relationships there may be a large number of negative interactions, but as long as the number of positive interactions is still significantly higher, relationship satisfaction will remain high.
+This is why creating distance when couples are arguing a lot is a bad idea.
+In doing that, you reduce the opportunity for positive interactions because you are reducing interactions overall.

 6. Solve Problems: there are a lot of unsolvable problems in relationships that will continue to cycle through, regardless of solutions, and people in healthy relationships find ways to reduce these conflicts as much as possible.
+Gottman estimates that 2/3 of all couples argue over unsolvable, chronic disagreements and stresses.
 However, there are also a lot of problems that can be solved, and highly functioning couples will actively compromise and find solutions to those.

 7. Rupture & Repair: people in the the healthiest relationships are able to quickly and effectively repair damage (ruptures) to their relationships.
 This means a) recognizing that you or the other person is hurt, angry, or unhappy with something, and b) addressing it in a way that fixes things in a timely manner.
 Many people wait too long to initiate repairs, some try but make things worse because they aren’t sure what to do, and others do not do it at all.
 A good repair usually starts with an apology, read How to Apologize here, or bringing it up in a constructive way.